alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   - Recall increass, precision stays the same (3)
   - Recall stays the same, precision increases (4)

-Options 3 and 4 will be our approaches to tuning the threshold of this model.
+Options 3 and 4 were our approaches to tuning the threshold of this model.

 Tuned Random Forest with new threshold (0.46) achieved 85.9 % F1-score with RM 323.75 loss.
-35 fraud transactions were misclassified as normal while 7 customers have tendency to churn.
+35 fraud transactions were misclassified as normal and 7 customers have tendency to churn.
   - 19 % decrease in money loss (RM 397.75 ---> RM 323.75)